 In a recent Design World feature, we covered the basics of how functional safety is quantified … and what constitutes a servo-brake option with functional-safety certification.
 Here we share more details on the construction of safety brakes for linear axes and the intersection of brake safety and IIoT capabilities.

 Machine safety is core to nearly all industries for ensuring danger-free automation and satisfaction of regulatory requirements.
 13849-1 functional safety standards are top-level standards covering design protocols for various machine types — in contrast with industry standards dictating safety requirements for specific machines such as palletizers or machine tools including punch presses.
-That said, components and subsystems having functional safety certification are increasingly indispensable on dangerous machines involving automated slicing, stamping, pushing, crushing, or shredding motions.
+That said, components and subsystems having functional safety certification are increasingly indispensable on dangerous machines like Tracked Impact Crusher that involving automated slicing, stamping, pushing, crushing, or shredding motions.
 Industries with such machinery lead in new deployments of ISO 13849 risk-mitigation techniques.

 Brakes certified to the highest levels of functional safety — especially for 13849-1 Categories 2 through 4 and Performance Levels c thru e — must have sensor feedback.
 Such brakes must also undergo certification by an international third-party certification body.
 Upon any loss of external energy source, the brake engages in its safe mode.
 If the PLC or PC controlling the brake condition commands a safe mode, the brake also defaults to locked failsafe position.

 What’s rather fortuitous is that sensors in such brakes can serve a secondary purpose of imparting Industry 4.0 (IIoT) functionality.
 Such capabilities can allow machine-condition monitoring, machine end-of-life predictions, and the prevention of brake-related threats to machine uptime and throughput.